ocbe-uio/imml/docs/auto_tutorials/generate_missing_modalities.rst

-Evaluation and benchmarking of new algorithms or models under diverse conditions is essential to ensure their robustness, added value and generalizability. `iMML` simplifies this process by simulating incomplete multi-modal datasets with block-wise missing data.
+Evaluation and benchmarking of new algorithms or models under diverse conditions is essential to ensure their robustness, added value and generalizability. `iMML` simplifies this process by simulating incomplete multi-modal datasets with modality-wise missing data.
 This so-called data amputation process allows for controlled testing of methods by introducing missing data from various mechanisms that reflect real-world scenarios where different modalities may be partially observed or entirely missing.